geoscixyz/Toolkit/docs/content/Demos/SyntheticExample.rst

     :align: right
     :width: 30%

-This section discusses data gridding, an important initial data processing step required prior to applying filters and enhancements to magnetic data.
+This section discusses data gridding, whereby survey data are interpolated onto a regular 2D grid.
+This is an important initial data processing step required prior to applying filters and enhancements to magnetic data.
 Several gridding methods can be explored here using the data calculated from the synthetic geologic model.

 .. toctree::